THE WAR IN UKRAINE

 Yes!
 It is safe in Kyiv.
 For example the level of crime in Paris is much higher than in Kiev.
 Take normal precautions as you would in any foreign city.
 Be alert and aware of your surroundings and pay attention to local news media.

 The war is in the east of Ukraine is 700km away.
 The situation in Kyiv and other areas outside Donetsk and Luhansk is generally calm.
-Public demonstrations occasionally take place at Maydan Nezalezhnosti (Independence Square) and in and around government buildings such as the Verkhovna Rada (parliament building) and the National Bank of Ukraine.
-There are no obvious dangers, in fact Kiev - Kyiv is tourist friendly and you are very unlikely to feel in danger.
+Public demonstrations occasionally take place at Maydan Nezalezhnosti (Independence Square) in Kiev and in and around government buildings such as the Verkhovna Rada (parliament building) and the National Bank of Ukraine.
+As a tourist the most likely crime threat is pick-pockets, scams and minor incidents.
+Kiev is tourist friendly and you are very unlikely to feel in danger.

-As at time of writing there are no travel restrictions to Kiev Ukraine.
-But before travelling please check your countries foreign travel advice or click on the links below.
+Covid-19 has meant there are some travel restrictions to Kiev Ukraine.
+Before travelling please check your countries foreign travel advice or click on the links below.

 How safe is Kiev (Kyiv)